[Print this page for future reference]

 and teachers can see what the new exam will look like prior to actually taking the exam.

-Selecting "I want to create an exam by Topic," allows you to further hone your skills by creating an exam consisting of questions from specific Topics
+- Selecting "by Topic," allows you to further hone your skills by creating an exam consisting of questions from specific Topics

 within the selected course.